 The Income Tax Law, as amended, provides group relief by allowing resident companies of a group to offset losses against taxable profits.
-To qualify, one company should be at least a 75 per cent subsidiary of the other (or both should be at least 75 per cent subsidiaries of a third company) for the whole of the tax year in question.
-A subsidiary incorporated (but not one that is acquired) during a tax year and retained throughout the year is treated as a member of the group for the whole of the year.
+To qualify, one company should be at least a seventy-five per cent subsidiary of the other (or both should be at least seventy-five per cent subsidiaries of a third company) for the whole of the tax year in question.